speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Equipment.md

 Gravity generators are special devices typically worn on belts that function as a portable, personal artificial gravity source.
 Activating or deactivating the belt requires a bonus action and, while active, you are able to move as if in a standard gravitational pull.
 The generator lasts for 10 minutes and can be recharged by a power source or replacing the power cell.

 #### Shock Gloves
 A shock glove is a type of armored glove<br> that is coated with a webbed lacing.
 When<br> used for an attack, this webbing carries a charge that deals 1d4 lightning damage to any objects that the glove come in contact with.
-If you are engaged in combat with the target of the attack, you must make a grapple check instead of an attack roll, using a Strength (Athletics) check contested by the targetï¿½s Strength (Athletics) or Dexterity (Acrobatics) check (the target chooses the ability to use).
+If you are engaged in combat with the target of the attack, you must make a grapple check instead of an attack roll, using a Strength (Athletics) check contested by the target’s Strength (Athletics) or Dexterity (Acrobatics) check (the target chooses the ability to use).

 \columnbreak